 It was an experiment to see what such an intensive experience could produce, with the aim of the exhibition being to showcase the pieces that emerge from it and also the process of designing itself.
 The site was open to visitors throughout, but a low level of awareness with the non-design industry public outside caused a number of us to seek out ways in which we could engage with the local community.

-We were keen to avoid a behind-the-scenes ‘designers doing some wacky shit then having an exclusive party that is an essentially intimidating environment for locals’ and leaving having kept the neighbours up and a mess behind.
+We were keen to avoid a behind-the-scenes ‘designers doing some wacky stuff then having an exclusive party that is an essentially intimidating environment for locals’ before leaving a mess behind and having kept the neighbours up all weekend.

 Our first task was to use £10 in the local (excellent, amazing and project-saving on several occasions) flea market to bring back objects that interested us and then create devices that helped tell their story.
 Ours was a beautiful, hand-written title deed to a field in Kent form 1853.
 Over a couple of thousand words were used to explicitly explain the extent of the estate, without any diagrams, maps, co-ordinates or tables of measurements.
 It was almost indecipherable.